Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Palladium: Peak Demand Already Passed?

-Palladium's 2019-2022 bull market saw prices surge to $3,400—more than gold, more than platinum—driven by gasoline vehicle catalytic converter demand and supply constraints.
-The 70% crash to $900-1,000 reflects sobering reality: like platinum, palladium faces EV demand destruction.
+Palladium's 2019โ€“2022 bull market saw prices surge to $3,400 โ€” more than gold โ€” driven by gasoline vehicle catalytic converter demand.
+The subsequent 70% crash reflects sobering reality: with 80โ€“85% of palladium going into gasoline vehicle catalysts, the EV transition is an existential threat.
+Palladium is speculation, not core investment.

 Palladium analysis: Palladium Market Guide